Cephalowat/PSFalcon/README.md

 PS> $HostInfo = (Get-CsHostInfo $AllHostIds).resources
 ```

 However, if you're dealing with large amounts of devices, this could take a bit of time.
-Sometimes it makes
+It might make sense
-sense to take a shortcut and import a CSV of your **[Host Management](https://falcon.crowdstrike.com/hosts/hosts)** page:
+to take a shortcut and import a CSV from your **[Host Management](https://falcon.crowdstrike.com/hosts/hosts)** page:

 ```powershell
 PS> $AllHosts = Import-Csv .\164322_hosts_2020-01-01T08_00_00Z.csv